 Good quality 3 or 4 star hotels in convenient locations will allow you to easily reach the most important attractions.
 Participants will normally spend 1-2 nights in each city or town.
 Breakfast is provided.

 In the standard package there will be 2 beds in each room (twin rooms) or 1 double bed for couples.
 There may also be the option of 3 beds (triple room) for larger families subject to availability.
-Other features include en-suite bathroom with shower and toilet, air conditioning, wi-fi internet connection (except in the Amazon) and satellite TV.
+Other features include en-suite bathroom with shower and toilet, air conditioning and wi-fi connection (except in the Amazon).

 “One of the best tours of my life!” – Nasrin, UK, October 2014